 There’s no silver bullet for lowering stress during vacation, any more than there is in your daily life.
 But the little things do add up and make a difference.
 So take it easy on your body (i.e. opt for nourishing, healthy foods), get enough shut-eye, use your meditation app, do a little vacation yoga, and try to leave some decompression time after vacation before you jump back into work.

 For most of us, getting out in the sun is a vacation requirement.
 But what many people forget is that your scalp is just as susceptible to sunburn as your skin is - even if you have a full head of hair.
-Sunburns can cause dry scalp, peeling, and otherwise irritated skin.
+Sunburns can cause a dry scalp, peeling, and otherwise irritated skin.
 Unless you protect your scalp from the elements, sun exposure can make your dandruff significantly worse.
+Plus, although everyone should include sunscreen with their travel size toiletries, those who have experienced hair loss are extra prone to sunburns, which can lead to dandruff.

 That’s why a shade is your best friend!
 Whether under an umbrella or a breezy sunhat, shade keeps your sensitive scalp safe from harsh UV rays.
 You can also still use sunscreen on your scalp - just get a high-SPF spray and be sure to rub it into your scalp.
+You can even get sunscreens that are packaged like hairspray that are meant specifically for your hair to make the process of applying directly to your scalp easier.
 Afterwards, wash your hair thoroughly and rinse all the sunscreen out to keep your scalp clean.

 Even if you’re traveling for work and stuck inside at a conference, you're still in a whole new environment - and your scalp knows it.
 Just going to a new location with different humidity and airflow conditions can absolutely lead to dandruff flare-ups.
 Preventing these disruptions to your scalp microbiome is often simply a matter of being mindful.
 Try to keep the air and light conditions in your hotel room similar to your home.

 Kicking flakes to the curb is all about consistency in your scalp care routine - and it’s no different while you travel.
-The fewer disruptions to your routine, the happy and healthier your scalp will be.
+The fewer disruptions to your maintenance and styling routines, the happy and healthier your scalp will be.
 That means sticking with your regular dandruff shampoo and conditioner, keeping your stress levels low, and maintaining a stable climate for your scalp.
 Give your hair this kind of careful attention and - we promise - it’ll reward you by staying lustrous and flake-free.

 Meet our medicated head honcho.
 This soothing cleanser gets to the root of dandruff (flaking, irritation, dry scalp), thanks to our star active ingredient, Zinc Pyrithione.
 Proven to also reduce hair breakage by 30% - with a lush aroma of mint, vanilla, sage, and lavender - it’s bound to elevate your mood and your shower.